Let’s talk about butts, baby. No, not the nice curvy ones we all sit on daily, the ones we use to filter the cigarette smoke. Or so we thought?

 Karma has created a rolling filter tip that contains seeds.
-They are made from cotton, fruit, and vegetable pulp without the use of any chemicals.
+They are made from cotton, fruit, and vegetable pulp without chemicals.
 This makes them tree-friendly and 100% biodegradable.
-Every time you toss your cigarette on the ground, it grows into a plant.
+When you toss your cigarette on the ground, it grows into a plant.
 From edible plants to flowers, it’s all there.
 Cool idea, I say.

 Some say it only encourages to litter even more.
 While I think it is just a matter of lobbying.
 Big tobacco is not taking responsibility for the amount of waste and death they have caused.

-Yes, if you can’t kick the bad habit in the butt yet (pun intended), then perhaps swapping over to the market of electric cigarettes is one alternative.
-Personally, I think they look ridiculous, but who am I to judge here.
+If you can’t kick the bad habit in the butt yet (pun intended), then perhaps swapping over to the market of electric cigarettes is one alternative.
+I think they look ridiculous, but who am I to judge here?

 Carry your own ashtray:

-When I first moved to Byron Bay, Australia, I was still a smoker.
+I was still a smoker when I first moved to Byron Bay, Australia.
 Since it is near the ocean and people are very in tune with nature, they handed out empty camera film containers.
 Do you remember those little cylinder-shaped black boxes?
-They work great as a pocket ashtray?
+Do they work great as pocket ashtrays?

 Alternatively, you could buy a portable ashtray.